 Here are 5 things you should know about our Carbon Neutral plan.

-How is Intrepid carbon neutral?
+1. How is Intrepid a carbon neutral business?

 We work hard to reduce carbon emissions and seek less carbon-intensive alternatives where possible, and then balance the remaining emissions by purchasing internationally-certified carbon credits.
 To decrease our trips’ carbon footprint, we make sure our trips are low impact by using 21 different kinds of public transportation worldwide, staying in simple, locally-owned accommodation and eating at locally-owned restaurants where the food has been sourced close-by.
 Offsets are purchased on behalf of each and every one of our travellers, ensuring the carbon emitted from all departures is offset.

-What is carbon offsetting?
+2. What is carbon offsetting?

 Carbon offsets are a way for individuals and businesses to balance out their greenhouse gas emissions by allocating funds to emission reduction programs.
 Think of it like this: if you ate 300 calories worth of gelato in Italy but then burned 300 calories walking around Rome, the net impact (in terms of calories) of eating the gelato would be zero.
 While it’s not ideal – in that you probably shouldn’t have eaten that gelato in the first place – it’s far better than not doing anything at all.

-How did Intrepid trips become carbon offset?
+3. How did Intrepid trips become carbon offset?

-89% of Intrepid’s carbon emissions come from our trips, so naturally we needed to do a lot of work to measure our trip emissions.
+87% of Intrepid’s carbon emissions come from our trips, so naturally we needed to do a lot of work to measure our trip emissions.
 Our local group leaders initially did detailed assessments of the carbon emissions produced from the transport, accommodation, and waste of 38 of our most popular trips, and then we sent the data to an independent assessor.
 We were able to use and extrapolate this data across our portfolio of trips by trip style and region.

-What carbon offsetting projects does Intrepid invest in?
+4. What carbon offsetting projects does Intrepid invest in?

-What carbon offset trips means for Intrepid travellers
+5. What carbon offset trips means for Intrepid travellers

 Each Intrepid trip offers our travellers a local, authentic, sustainable and carbon-offset experience.
 Travellers don’t have to worry about additional fees for carbon offsetting, as the offset cost is already embedded in the cost of the trip – averaging between $0.14 and $0.40 USD per passenger per day (dependent on the trip and region).
 Even with the offset included, these trips are still competitive, ensuring travellers get both the best price for a fantastic grassroots adventure with a reduced environmental impact.

 Want to find out more information?
 Check out our policy on responsible travel.

-Feature image c/o World Wildlife Fund
+Feature image c/o Damien Raggatt.